 2. Empower the Brand

-Your client has to understand exactly what you are doing when you rebrand or brand them.
+Your client has to understand exactly what you are doing when you are re-branding or branding them.
 The best way to do this is to learn how to suggest things to them so that they think they came up with the idea.
 The company is more likely to get behind it if it comes from someone on their side than if it comes from you.

 3. Be Flexible